carerix/Cx-WP-Plugin/README.md

 No, this is not possible

 ### Why should I enable this: 'Reporting its location'?
 We can continue to make the plugin better and better with the necessary feedback that we receive from the plugin.
-No vacancy or candidate data is send, so there is no privacy issue, and it gives no performance issues.
+No vacancy or candidate data is send, for the protection of confidential information, and it gives no performance issues.

 ### How to enable logging and where is the logfile?
 You can enable the logging in Wordpress → Dashboard → Carerix → Settings → Tab Settings.
 The logfile is created in